vibhutisawant/che-release/README.md

 ### chectl

-This depends on the che-operator PRs being merged.
-(Also on the community PRs?)
+This depends on the che-operator PRs being merged, as well as the community PRs.

 1. Run this action: https://github.com/che-incubator/chectl/actions?query=workflow%3A%22Release+chectl%22